facebookincubator/glTFVariantMeld/BUILDING.md

 ```
     > git clone https://github.com/facebookincubator/glTFVariantMeld
-    > cd variationator/native
+    > cd glTFVariantMeld
 ```

 ## Generate Rust Binaries

-At this point you should be able to run `cargo build`.
+At this point you should be able to run `cargo build`, which will recurse into `./native` where the Rust source lives.
 Binaries will end up in `./target/debug/`.

 ## Generate WebAssembly Package